skywalker0823/chichivio/README.md

 # Personal website with CICD

-* 2023/5 New Update~ Now changing to AWS CICD system.
+* Now using GCP CICD to deploy the website to Cloud Run.

 ## Introduction
 A static website, and CICD with love.